w3f/Grants-Program/applications/wasm_runtimes_fuzzing.md

 * **Legal Structure:** Patrick Ventuzelo, 113 grande rue, 91290 Arpajon, FRANCE
 * **Team's Experience:**

 Patrick is an Independent Security Researcher specialized in vulnerability research, fuzzing, reverse engineering and program analysis.
-He is teacher of two training respectively about “WebAssembly Security” and “Rust Security“.
+He is teacher of two training respectively about [WebAssembly Security](https://webassembly-security.com/wasm-security-training/) and [Rust Security](https://webassembly-security.com/rust-security-training/).

 Patrick found hundred of bugs in opensource projects mainly inside WebAssembly VMs and parsers.
 He is the author of [Octopus](https://github.com/pventuzelo/octopus), one of the first open-source security analysis tool supporting WebAssembly and multiple Blockchain smart contracts bytecode to help researchers perform closed-source analysis.